AI-Hypercomputer/xpk/README.md

     --workload xpk-test-workload --command "echo goodbye" --cluster \
     xpk-test --tpu-type=v5litepod-16
     ```

+### Set `max-restarts` for production jobs

+* `--max-restarts <value>`: By default, this is 0.
+This will restart the job ""
+times when the job terminates.
+For production jobs, it is recommended to
+increase this to a large number, say 50.
+Real jobs can be interrupted due to
+hardware failures and software updates.
+We assume your job has implemented
+checkpointing so the job restarts near where it was interrupted.

 ### Workload Priority and Preemption
 * Set the priority level of your workload with `--priority=LEVEL`